-When you decided to become a photography business owner, there may have been a few areas which you were unsure of, specifically in-person sales.
-As the artist behind the camera, do you desire to reach out and master in-person, but feel uncomfortable doing so?
+When you decided to become a photography business owner, there may have been a few areas which you were unsure of, specifically in person photography sales.
+As the artist behind the camera, do you desire to reach out and master in person sales photography but feel uncomfortable doing so?
 What if you could create a service for your clients rather than feeling like a pushy salesperson?

-In our Sell Your Work, Not Your Soul: Simplifying In-Person Sales Webinar with Chris Scott from Salesographer, he shared how you can sell more work and outperform your competition, without ever feeling like a salesperson, by turning the process into a custom experience for every client.
-Here are the top 5 tips for simplifying sales from Chris’s webinar.
+In our Sell Your Work, Not Your Soul: Simplifying In Person Sales Webinar with Chris Scott from Swift Galleries, he shared how you can sell more work and outperform your competition, without ever feeling like a salesperson, by turning the process into a custom experience for every client.
+Here are the top 5 tips for simplifying photography sales from Chris’s webinar.

 1. Clarify Expectations with Clients

-Product: On your website, blog, and social media, are you including the products you provide for clients?
+On your website, blog, and social media, are you including the products you provide for clients (and letting them know that you are selling photography prints and more as a part of their package)?
 Regardless of the platform, clients should always see the product you are “known for,” whether that is albums, prints, or wall art.
 Chris suggests that rather than using a teaser of multiple images on your blog, share a mock-up of those images in an album or as wall art.
 As well as sharing before the sale has been made, create follow-up blog posts that show how the product looks in the client’s home.
 Finally, add a portfolio item of just album spreads or wall prints on your website so clients can clearly see them when they visit your site.